mehtazoe/advtopicsproject24-25/README.md

   This week, I worked on building the [Sales Tracking App](https://marketmoney-pugh.glide.page).
 See my progress and mentor question answers here: [Project Development Focus Path](https://docs.google.com/document/d/1-RIdaJHTunxRj5dhKSKQnKovOExqJDPEBoJC9b4MI-8/edit?usp=sharing)

   Additionally, I have been working on finishing up the Girls Who Code camp slides and flyer.

+**Week 5: Mentorship**

+  I contacted my mentor by email.

+**Week 6: Daily Log of Activites**

+  Monday: Fill out Lake County STEM for Girls google forms
+  Tuesday: Edit Lake County STEM for Girls slideshow to get it ready for the event.
+  Wednesday: Worked on app for Libertyville honors society, but it wasn't working.
+So I asked Shayna for some help.
+  Thursday: Try out the [Freewebstore](https://admin.freewebstore.com/design_overview.aspx) website that Shayna recommended.
+It didn't work too well for what I'm looking for.
+  Friday: Keep working on the Libertyville honors society app.
+I researched a new approach to making it and I'm trying it.